On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Preliminaries

-A common method of evaluating the generator is passing both real and generated images through a feature extractor $\F$, fitting a Gaussian distribution, and measuring the Fr\'echet distance between the two distributions.
-Deep network activations have been shown to correspond well with human perceptual judgments~\cite{zhang2018unreasonable} and are often used as training objectives~\cite{gatys2015neural,johnson2016perceptual,dosovitskiy2016generating}.
+As shown in the top branch of \reffig{fid_steps}, to prepare a lower-resolution training set, one must downsample the training set, denoted by $\resize_{\text{data}}$.
+Note that downsampling requires an antialiasing step according to standard textbooks~\cite{oppenheim1999discrete,foley1996computer,szeliski2010computer} that converts integers into a floating point number, $\mathbb{Z} \rightarrow \mathbb{R}$.
+A quantization step is added afterwards to cast back to $\mathbb{Z}$.
+This data preparation step introduces a new data distribution of low-res real images: $\realLR \sim p_{\text{data}}(\realLR)$, where $\realLR \in \mathbb{Z}^{\HLR \times \WLR \times 3}$. \myparagraph{Evaluating a generator with FID.} A generator $\G$ that learns to map a latent code $\latent \in \mathcal{N}(0, I)$ to output images $\G(\latent) \in \mathbb{R}^{\HLR \times \WLR \times 3}$ is trained on the lower resolution dataset.
+A common evaluation method is passing both real and generated images through a feature extractor $\F$, fitting a Gaussian distribution, and measuring the Fr\'echet distance between the two distributions.
+Deep network activations are used as the statistics of interest, as they have been shown to correspond well with human perceptual judgments~\cite{zhang2018unreasonable} and are often used as training objectives~\cite{gatys2015neural,johnson2016perceptual,dosovitskiy2016generating}.
 The feature extractor $\F$ used for this task is an InceptionV3 model~\cite{szegedy2015rethinking}.
-Because this model is trained on $299 \times 299 \times 3$ ImageNet image crops~\cite{deng2009imagenet}, the training and generated images are resized using resizing functions $\resizeFID$ and $\resizefakeFID$, respectively, before being processed.
-Note that we also have to quantize an image to 8 bit unsigned integer values and sometimes save the image to disk with different image compression options.
+Because this model is trained on $299\times299\times3$ ImageNet image crops~\cite{deng2009imagenet}, the training and generated images are resized denoted by functions $\resizeFID$ and $\resizefakeFID$, respectively, before being processed.
+As these images may be saved in development pipelines, different image compressions may be applied.
 These operations are represented by $\quantizeRef$ for reference images $\real$ and by $\quantizeTest$ for synthesized images $\G(\latent)$.

-After the images are appropriately resized and the features are extracted, the mean ($\mu$, $\hat{\mu}$) and covariance matrix ($\Sigma$, $\widehat{\Sigma}$) of the corresponding set of features $\realfeat$ and $\fakefeat$ are used to computed the Fr\'echet distance shown in the equation below.
+After the images are appropriately resized, and the features are extracted, the mean ($\mu$, $\hat{\mu}$) and covariance matrix ($\Sigma$, $\widehat{\Sigma}$) of the corresponding set of features $\realfeat$ and $\fakefeat$ are used to compute the Fr\'echet distance shown in the equation below.